dotnet/aspnetcore/docs/Helix.md

 .\eng\scripts\TestHelix.ps1
 ```

-This will restore, and then publish all of the test projects including some bootstrapping scripts that will install the correct dotnet runtime/sdk before running the test assemblies on the helix machine, and upload the job to helix, it won't wait for the jobs to complete, but you can go to https://mc.dot.net/#/user/$(your user name)/builds.
+This will restore, and then publish all of the test projects including some bootstrapping scripts that will install the correct dotnet runtime/sdk before running the test assemblies on the helix machine, and upload the job to helix.

 ## How do I look at the results of a helix run on Azure Pipelines?